OpenCageData/opencagedata-misc-docs/query-formatting.md

 Please see the [full API documentation](https://opencagedata.com/api) for information on reverse geocoding or on the various other parameters you can specify in your request.
 This document concerns only the query (`q` in the request)

+**0. Please DO make sure your query is long enough.**

+The query must be at least two characters long, we can not provide a meaniningful answer for a single char query.

 **1. Please DO separate the parts of the location with a comma.**

 Not Good: `Trierer Straße 15 99423 Weimar Deutschland`